anitvam/experiment-2025-acsos-ship-clustered-comm/README.md

 3. Launch either:
     - `./gradlew runAllBatch` on Linux, MacOS, or Windows if a bash-compatible shell is available;
     - `gradlew.bat runAllBatch` on Windows cmd or Powershell;
 4. Once the experiment is finished, the results will be available in the `data` folder.
-Run:
+Then run:
+    - `python -m venv venv`
+    - `source venv/bin/activate`
     - `pip install --upgrade pip`
     - `pip install -r requirements.txt`
     - `python process.py`